A distribution boxes acts as the load center and main distributor of electrical power within a building.

 The primary roles of a distribution box include:

-- Dividing the main power supply into smaller sub-circuits based on their specific uses.
+- Dividing the main power supply into smaller sub-circuits based on their use.

-- Protecting people and equipment by preventing short circuits.
+- Protecting people and equipment by preventing short circuits and overloads.

-- Sending power from the main source to various areas within the property.
+- Sending power from the main source to different areas within a property.

 Types and Functions of Different Distribution Boxes